daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 ### Compound Regular Expressions
 - if R1 and R2 are regular expressions, R1R2 is a regular expreesion represents the **concatenation** of the languages of R1 and R2
-- If R1 and R2 are regular expressions R1 | R2 is a regular
+- If R1 and R2 are regular expressions R1 | R2 is a regular expression representing the **union** of R1 and R2
+- If R is regular expression, R* is a reuglar expreession for the Kleene closure of R
+- If R is a regualr expression, **(R)** is a regular expression with the same meaning as R

 ## Syntax Analysis